xpmatteo/scopa-trainer-v2/memory-bank/activeContext.md

   - Product Context
   - System Patterns
   - Technical Context
+- Converted test files to use Jasmine test framework:
+  - Created a general test runner (tests.html) for all tests
+  - Restructured test-legal-moves.js to use Jasmine's describe/it pattern
+  - Set up a framework that can easily accommodate additional test files
 - Refactored code architecture from monolithic to modular:
   - Separated JavaScript from HTML file
   - Implemented Model-View-Controller pattern